 Compared to their district school peers, a higher percentage of Massachusetts charter public school students are scoring proficient or advanced in all subject tests at every grade level.
 But it is in the challenging arena of Boston and our Gateway Cities that Massachusetts charter schools are making their most impressive strides.

-- All 6 Boston charter high schools ranked among the city’s top 11 high schools (based on grade 10 English/math scores)
+- All 6 Boston charter high schools ranked among the city’s top 10 non-exam high schools (Grade 10 English/Math)

-- All 8 charter middle schools ranked among Boston’s top 10 non-exam middle schools (based on grade 8 English/math scores)
+- 8 charter middle schools ranked among the city’s top 10 non-exam middle schools (Grades 7 English/Math)

-- Boston elementary charters ranked in the top ten in the city in Grades 3 and 4 (English/Math)
+- Charter elementary schools ranked Number 1 in the city in Grades 3-5

-- More than 70 percent of Boston charter schools achieved Level 1 status, compared to only 21 percent of district schools
+- 43 percent of Boston charters were rated Level 1 compared to 14 percent of Boston district schools

-- In the state’s Gateway Cities, more than 60 percent of charter schools were rated as Level 1 schools, compared to 16 percent of district schools
+- 50 percent of all Gateway City charters were rated Level 1 compared to 16 percent of district schools

-- Thirteen different charters – including 6 from Boston, and schools from Lawrence, Salem, Marlboro, Adams and Greenfield – ranked Number 1 in the state on various tests based on the percentage of African American children scoring proficient or advanced, or in terms of academic improvement.
+- 18 different charters – including 6 from Boston, and schools from Lawrence, Salem, Marlboro, Adams and Greenfield – ranked Number 1 in the state on various tests based on percentage of children scoring proficient or advanced, or in terms of academic improvement.

 - According to a 2009 study by Harvard and MIT, Boston charter schools erased half the achievement gap in a single year.
-By 8th grade, Boston students who entered charter schools in grade 4 improved their test scores to match Brookline's, one of the state's top districts (2009 Harvard-MIT study)
+By 8th grade, Boston students who entered charter schools in grade 4 improved their test scores to match Brookline's, one of the state's top districts.

-* For statewide MCAS performance details, download this PDF
+* For a statewide MCAS performance summary, download this PDF